colskid/Analyze-TCPDump-Traffic/README.md

 ## Introduction

-In this project, we explore the usage of the `tcpdump` command-line tool to capture network traffic and analyze various protocols and data.
+In this project, I explore the usage of the `tcpdump` command-line tool to capture network traffic and analyze various protocols and data.
 This tool is commonly used for troubleshooting network issues, security analysis, and protocol debugging.

 ## Getting Started

-To get started with the project, you'll need to have `tcpdump` installed on your system.
+To get started with the project, I needed to have `tcpdump` installed on my system.
 You can install it using package managers like `apt` or `brew`.
 Here's how to install it on Ubuntu:

 ```sh
 sudo apt-get update